 Proboscis monkey (Nasalis larvatus) is a Bornean endemic primate of the Colobine subfamily (Matsuda et al. 2022).
-This monkey is distributed across three countries within Borneo, namely Malaysia, Indonesia, and Brunei (Phillipps & Phillipps 2018).
-In Sabah, which is a part of Malaysian Borneo, proboscis monkey is locally known as "Monyet Bangkatan" or "Bayau" (Tangah & Chung 2021).
-It is treated as a Totally Protected Species in Sabah's Wildlife Conservation Enactment 1997 (Amendment 2017) (WCE 1997).
-In 1986, the proboscis monkey was listed as Vulnerable before its conservation status changed to Endangered in 2000 (IUCN 2023).
+This monkey is distributed across three countries within Borneo, namely Malaysia, Indonesia and Brunei (Phillipps & Phillipps 2018).
+In Sabah, which is a part of Malaysian Borneo, proboscis monkey is locally known as "monyet bangkatan" or "Bayau" (Tangah & Chung 2021).
+It is treated as a Totally Protected Species in Sabah's Wildlife Conservation Enactment 1997 (Amendment 2017) (State of Sabah 1997).
+In 1986, the proboscis monkey was listed as "Vulnerable" before its conservation status changed to "Endangered" in 2000 (IUCN 2021).